Simulations¶

 an

-in order to seed the pseudo pandom number generator (optional)
+intin order to seed the pseudo random number generator (optional)

 Simulations provide an interface for executing and interacting with the model: